PenguinGrape/vk-message-dump/README.md

 This is messages dumper for vk

 ## What it can?
+Nothing.
+Really nothing.
+No module is ready yet.
+But in future:
 - dump all messages to json file
 - download all attachments from json file
 - create html or txt for human reading from json file